cs-intro-reichman/hw01-Yitzhak851/README.md

 # Hi and welcome to my Homework repo ! 🚀

 Hello everyone ,
-this 'repository' contain my first H.W, at the course "Intro to c.s" :)
+This 'repository' contain my first H.W,
+At the course "Introduction to computer science" :)
 Good luck!! 👩‍💻🧙‍♂️🚀👩‍💻🔥

 - **Files:**